Sustainable business: Environmental dimension

+Examples include using hemp as a crop alternative, adopting paperless practices, and designing products for longer lifespans.

 Sustainable business leaders also take into account the life cycle costs for the items they produce.
 Input costs must be considered regarding regulations, energy use, storage, and disposal.
 Designing for the environment (DFE) is also an element of sustainable business.
 This process enables users to consider the potential environmental impacts of a product and the process used to make that product.

 The many possibilities for adopting green practices have led to considerable pressure being put upon companies from consumers, employees, government regulators, and other stakeholders.
-Some companies have resorted to "greenwashing" instead of making meaningful changes, merely marketing their products in ways that suggest green practices.
+Companies may resort to greenwashing in order to create a more environmentally-friendly image by presenting products or practices as sustainable or environmentally beneficial without implementing corresponding operational changes.
 For example, various producers in the bamboo fiber industry have been taken to court for advertising their products as "greener" than they are.
 In their book Corporate Sustainability in International Comparison, Schaltegger et al. (2014) analyze the current state of corporate sustainability management and corporate social responsibility across eleven countries.
 Their research is based on an extensive survey focusing on the companies’ intention to pursue sustainability management (i.e. motivation; issues), the integration of sustainability in the organization (i.e. connecting sustainability to the core business; involving corporate functions; using drivers of business cases for sustainability) and the actual implementation of sustainability management measures (i.e. stakeholder management; sustainability management tools and standards; measurements).
 An effective way for businesses to contribute towards waste reduction is to remanufacture products so that the materials used can have a longer lifespan.